JerryYan97/Hedge/doc/DDN/03 Coordinate Space, Transformation and matrices in shader script.md

 ### From the view space to the clip space

-It is so frustrated to derive a perspective matrix that is wrong.
-Basically, we use the matrix drived from [1].
-Note that it also gives the inverse of the matrix, which is super cool.
+As for the perspective matrix, we use the matrix drived from [1].
+Note that it also gives the inverse of the matrix, which will be super useful.
+It is derived by mapping near plane view's (left, right), (up, down) to NDC's (-1, 1) and view's (near, far) to NDC's (1, 0).
+Besides, due to the fact that the vertex that we used to derive are not literaily in the view space.
+We need to find the formula that can map a vert in view space to view's near plane space for left-right and up-down in order to truly generate the perspective matrix.

-The perspective matrix in [5] is unusable since OpenGL has a quite different NDC layout and the book doesn't give the process of deriving the matrix, which is bad.
+The perspective matrix in [5] is unusable since OpenGL has a quite different NDC layout and the book doesn't give the process of deriving the matrix.

 Another thing that needs to be noted is that the perspective matrix used in the [1] uses the reverse z technique [2][3].
 As a result, the near plane depth would be mapped to 1 and the far plane depth would be mapped to 0.